Tektronix analog oscilloscopes: 2400 series

-The Tektronix 2400 Series oscilloscopes were perhaps the most powerful instruments of their time, with the 2445, 2465, and 2467 being the top-end models and the 2430 series of digitizing storage oscilloscopes providing digital storage.
+The Tektronix 2400 series oscilloscopes were perhaps the most powerful instruments of their time, with the 2445, 2465 and 2467 being the top-end models, and the 2430 series providing digital storage.
 They combined high bandwidth and sampling rates with automation features and waveform processing capabilities.
-In 1991, four models were available: 2430A, 2431L, 2432A, and 2440.
-Together with the 2402 and a PC, they constituted a complete waveform processing and analysis system.
+In 1991, four models were available: the 2430A, 2431L, 2432A and 2440.

+The combination of a 2400 series oscilloscope, a TekMate 2402(A) instrument extension and a PC, constituted a complete waveform processing and analysis system.

+The probe that was supplied with an 2400 series oscilloscope was the P6137, which provided 10X attenuation, 400 MHz bandwidth with readout capability and auto setup activation.